lostfictions/znv/README.md

 - If your schema's input is an object or array (or record or tuple), znv will attempt to `JSON.parse` the input value if it's not `undefined` or empty.
 - If your schema's input is a Date, znv will call `new Date()` with the input value.
-This has a number of pitfalls, and `Date()` constructor is excessively forgiving.
+This has a number of pitfalls, since the `Date()` constructor is excessively forgiving.
 The value is passed in as a string, which means trying to pass a Unix epoch will yield unexpected results.
-(Epochs need to be passed in as `number`; `new Date()` with an epoch as a string might give you an `invalid date` or might equally give you a well-formed but utterly incorrect date.) _You should only pass in ISO 8601 date strings_, such as those returned by `Date.prototype.toISOString()`.
+(Epochs need to be passed in as `number`: `new Date()` with an epoch as a string will either give you `invalid date` or a completely nonsensical date.) _You should only pass in ISO 8601 date strings_, such as those returned by `Date.prototype.toISOString()`.
 - Zod defines "nullable" as distinct from "optional".
 If your schema is nullable, znv will coerce `undefined` to `null`.
 Generally it's preferred to simply use optional.